Economic Embargoes, Trade Sanctions, Prohibited Parties, and Anti-Boycotting Laws

 Anti-Boycotting Laws

 U.S. anti-boycott laws prohibit individuals and entities from participating in a boycott that the U.S. government has not approved.
-The U.S. Department of Commerce publishes a list of recent examples of boycott requests.
+The U.S. Department of Commerce publishes a list of recent examples of boycott requests and a quarterly list of requesters that were reported..

 The anti-boycott laws require the University to report any cooperation with an international boycott; any requests it receives to cooperate with a boycott; and any operations in or related to a boycotting country or with a government, a company or a national of a country on the U.S. Department of Treasury’s boycotting list.
 The countries currently on the boycotting list are Iraq, Kuwait, Lebanon, Libya, Qatar, Saudi Arabia, Syria, and the Republic of Yemen.